antonfirsov/docs/2023/05-May/asp-net-core-updates-in-dotnet-8-preview-4/asp-net-core-updates-in-dotnet-8-preview-4.md

 In addition to user registration and login, the identity API endpoints will support features like two-factor authentication and email verification in upcoming previews.
 You can find a list of planned features in the issues labeled [feature-token-identity](https://github.com/dotnet/aspnetcore/issues?q=is%3Aopen+label%3Afeature-token-identity+sort%3Aupdated-desc) on the ASP.NET Core GitHub repository.

 The following shows the `Program.cs` of an ASP.NET Core app that uses `MapIdentityApi` to enable both opaque bearer token and cookie authentication.
 To individually enable cookie or token authentication, you can call the existing `AddCookie` or the new `AddBearerToken` `AuthenticationBuilder` extension methods directly.
-Both are done for you by the `AddIdentityEndpoints` method below:
+Both are done for you by the `AddIdentityApiEndpoints` method below:

 ```csharp
 // usings ...